peterhinch/micropython-font-to-py/writer/WRITER.md

 display driver is subclassed from the `framebuf` class.
 An example is the official [SSD1306 driver](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py).

+Basic support is for scrolling text display using multiple fonts.
+The `writer_gui` module provides optional extensions for user interface objects displayed at arbitrary locations on screen.

 Example code and images are for 128*64 SSD1306 OLED displays.

 ![Image](images/IMG_2866.JPG)